 CSCCE is the leading training organization for community managers in STEM.
 Our mission is to professionalize and institutionalize the role of the community manager in STEM – and we see this certification program as a way to meet both of those aims.

-As an organization, our activities started more than 6 years ago (incubated first at AAAS and now three years as a successful non-profit project), and our staff cumulatively have multiple decades of experience in community management.
+As an organization, our activities started more than 6 years ago (incubated first at AAAS and now four years as a successful non-profit project), and our staff cumulatively have multiple decades of experience in community management.

 Informational drop-in sessions

 We hosted two live informational sessions with CSCCE’s Director, Lou Woodley, and Director of Learning, Camille Santistevan in December 2022 and January 2023.

 If you were unable to attend but would like to view a recording, please email email@example.com.
 You can also email us with any questions about the program.

 Because of the way the program and learning activities are structured, you will need to be in a community management role (whether or not that is your title) and actively managing or about to launch a community.
 This program is not suitable for anyone hoping to become a community manager at a later date.
 If you are considering a community-focused career path, please reach out to firstname.lastname@example.org to discuss your options.

 See the “Your program journey” page for more information about your path to certification.

 All participants enrolled in the certification program will take two core courses: Content Design (CODE) and Creating Community Playbooks (PBK).
 We also welcome learners in these courses who are not enrolled in the certification program, provided they have completed the CEF course (or have a valid exemption).

 Course one: Content Design (CODE)